dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## The main HTML document

 HTML pages are the foundation for every web application and Dojo applications are no different.
 In the sample application, the `index.html` file serves this role.
 Notice that the `<body>` tag contains a single element: `<my-app>`.
-While there is nothing special about this element, it is important that we can uniquely identify it.
-To find out why, look at this line in `main.ts`:

-{% include_codefile 'demo/initial/biz-e-corp/src/main.ts' line:4 %}

-Notice that we are searching for the `my-app` element and assigning it to the constant `root`.
-The application is using this node to determine where to place the Dojo application on the page.
+While there is nothing special about this element, the application is using this node to determine where to place the Dojo application on the page.
 Everything that the application does should be contained within this single element.
 There are several benefits to this approach:

 * A Dojo application can easily coexist on a page with other content.
 * That content can consist of static assets, a legacy application or even another Dojo application.